arangodb/arangodb/Documentation/Books/Manual/Upgrading/OSSpecificInfo/Windows.md

 2. Stop writes to the old server (e.g. block incoming connections)
 3. Take a backup of the data using _arangodump_
 4. Stop the old server
-5. Start the new server
+5. Optional (depending on whether or not you modfied default confiugaration), copy old ArangoDB configuration file to the new server (or just edit the new configuration file)
+6. Start the new server (with a fresh data directory, by default it will be inside the directory created when extracting the _ZIP_ archive)
-6. Restore the backup using _arangorestore_
+7. Restore the backup into the new server using _arangorestore_
-7. Re-enable the writes (e.g. allow again incoming connections)
+8. Re-enable the writes (e.g. allow again incoming connections)
+9. Optionally remove the old server package when you are confident enough that all is working fine (a copy of the directory package,